lwYeo/SoliditySHA3Miner/README.md

 - VC++ 2017 can be downloaded from [https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads]

 - CUDA 9.2 requires a minimum nVidia driver version of 396 [https://www.nvidia.com/drivers/beta]

+If you are looking for a GUI version, refer to this link [https://github.com/lwYeo/SoliditySHA3MinerUI/releases]

 ### Releases can be found [here](https://github.com/lwYeo/SoliditySHA3Miner/releases).